eramons/techblog/content/post/cozy.md

 Currently the list of apps is: home, settings, drive, photos, onboarding.

-So a wildcard SSL certificate covering *.cozy.mydomain.net and cozy.mydomain.net is needed, or alternatively a certificate for cozy.mydomain.net with apps domains added as Subject Alternative Name.
+So a wildcard SSL certificate covering *.cozy.example.com and cozy.example.com is needed, or alternatively a certificate for cozy.example.com with the app domains added as Subject Alternative Name.

 I used cloudflare for my DNS configuration.